Foreign policy of the Franklin D. Roosevelt administration: Early 1941

-After his victory over Wendell Willkie in the 1940 presidential election, Roosevelt embarked on a public campaign to win congressional support for aid to the British.
-In December 1940, Roosevelt received a letter from Churchill asking the U.S. to repeal the cash and carry provision of the Neutrality Act.
-With British forces committed to defending against Germany, Churchill asked for the United States to provide loans and shipping for American goods.
-In response, Roosevelt delivered a speech in which he called for the United States to serve as the "Arsenal of Democracy," supplying aid to those resisting Germany and other aggressors.
-He stated, "if Great Britain goes down, the Axis Powers will control the continents of Europe, Asia, Africa, Australasia, and the high seas–and they will be in a position to bring enormous military and naval resources against this hemisphere."
+After defeating Wendell Willkie in the 1940 presidential election, Roosevelt embarked on a public campaign to win congressional support for aid to the British.
+In December 1940, he received a letter from Churchill asking the U.S. to repeal the Neutrality Act's cash and carry provision.
+With British forces committed to defending against Germany, Churchill asked the U.S. to provide loans and shipping for American goods.
+In response, Roosevelt delivered a speech in which he called for the United States to be the "Arsenal of Democracy", supplying aid to those resisting Germany and other aggressors.
+He said, "if Great Britain goes down, the Axis Powers will control the continents of Europe, Asia, Africa, Australasia, and the high seas–and they will be in a position to bring enormous military and naval resources against this hemisphere."

 In his January 1941 Four Freedoms speech, Roosevelt laid out the case for an American defense of basic rights throughout the world.
-In that same speech, Roosevelt asked Congress to approve a Lend-Lease program designed to provide military aid to Britain.
-With the backing of Willkie, the Lend-Lease bill passed by large majorities in both houses of Congress, with most of the opposition coming from Midwestern Republicans.
-Isolationists did, however, prevent the U.S. from providing naval escorts to merchant ships heading to Britain.
-Roosevelt also requested, and Congress, granted, a major boost in military expenditures.
-With this boost in spending, the unemployment rate dropped below ten percent for the first time in over a decade.
+In the same speech, he asked Congress to approve a Lend-Lease program designed to provide military aid to Britain.
+With Willkie's backing, the Lend-Lease bill passed both houses of Congress by large margins, with most of the opposition from Midwestern Republicans.
+But isolationists did prevent the U.S. from providing naval escorts to merchant ships heading to Britain.
+Roosevelt also requested, and Congress granted, a major boost in military expenditures.
+With this boost in spending, the unemployment rate dropped below 10% for the first time in over a decade.
 To oversee mobilization efforts, Roosevelt created the Office of Production Management, the Office of Price Administration and Civilian Supply, and the Supply Priorities and Allocations Board.